-The below recipe is based on one I saw in The New York Times back in 2011.
+This cola syrup recipe is based on one I saw in The New York Times back in 2011.
 They had adapted the recipe from Brooklyn Farmacy & Soda Fountain located on Henry Street in Brooklyn.
-I haven’t actually visited their establishment but they have a solid reputation and a cookbook out on the market as well (hint hint Santa).
+I haven’t actually visited their establishment but they have a solid reputation and a cookbook out on the market as well.

-When you make this syrup, don’t think Coke or Pepsi, because it isn’t going to taste like it.
-It is a cola flavour with its own little uniqueness.
+When you first taste this syrup don’t think of this as a Coca Cola syrup or a Pepsi syrup.
+It isn’t going to taste like either of those two.
+This has a far superior cola flavour with its own little uniqueness.

 - 1 star annis